Canada's Residential Property Market Analysis 2025

 Interest rates charged on residential mortgages by chartered banks, month-end:

-Based on the BOC reporting, uninsured mortgages accounted for nearly 82% of the funds advanced in January-August 2024, up from about 71% five years ago and 64% ten years ago.
-A recent analysis from Statistics Canada explains that this category of loans has been driving the overall expansion of the residential lending market in the country in recent years.
+Based on the BOC reporting, uninsured mortgages accounted for over 83% of the funds advanced in January-March 2025, a growing share compared to about 73% five years ago and 64% ten years ago.
+An analysis from Statistics Canada explains that this category of loans has been driving the overall expansion of the residential lending market in the country in recent years.
 Uninsured mortgages, predominant since 2017, have been growing faster than insured ones due to steady increases in house prices and specifics of the regulatory constraints that make homes valued over CAD 1 million (about USD 0.7 million) ineligible for insurance and require at least a 20% down payment.
 Consequently, uninsured mortgages are more prominent among single-detached homes, typically carrying higher values.

 Data Source: BOC.

-The total value of outstanding residential mortgage debt in Canada increased by 3.5% year-on-year in 2023, a more moderate growth compared to 7.5% in 2022 and 10.4% in 2021.
-The expansion was more pronounced in the non-bank sector of the market (5.1% year-on-year) compared to charted banks (3.0% year-on-year).
-The data published by Statistics Canada shows that as of August 2024, total residential mortgage liabilities of households stood at CAD 2.2 trillion (USD 1.6 trillion), with 23% of the stock maintained by non-bank lenders.
+The total value of outstanding residential mortgage debt in Canada increased by 4.1% year-on-year in 2023, an accelerated growth compared to 3.5% in 2023 but weaker than 7.5% in 2022 and 10.4% in 2021.
+The expansion was more pronounced in the non-bank sector of the market (5.6% year-on-year) compared to chartered banks (3.7% year-on-year).
+As of March 2025, the value of residential mortgage liabilities of households in Canada stood at CAD 2.26 trillion (USD 1.57 trillion), with 22.5% of the stock maintained by non-bank lenders.

 Data Sources: Statistics Canada, OECD.